February 24, 2011

 “Popularity is the one insult I have never suffered.”- Oscar Wilde

 OK, I get it- I really do.
 Some of you out there hate me.
 Really, really hate me.
 And not just the ordinary kind of hate either.This is the kind of hate reserved for circus clowns.
 I acknowledge, understand, and to a limited degree, accept this fact.
 Do I care?

-Of course no. Now what could I, [AKA: The Milk of Human Kindness] possibly have done to deserve any of this?
-Let me think…. over the last few years I’ve ruffled quite a few feathers in the PHX art scene with my written and vocalized opinions- sometimes it’s intentional, sometimes it’s not.
+Of course not.
+Now what could I, [AKA: The Milk of Human Kindness] possibly have done to deserve any of this?
+Let me think….

+Over the last few years I’ve ruffled quite a few feathers in the PHX art scene with my written and vocalized opinions- sometimes it’s intentional, sometimes it’s not.
 As always, when one tends to way, or even care to.
 Logic would dictate that if someone disagrees with your opinion, they should address their concerns either directly (i.e.: face to face) or indirectly (i.e.: Blogs, Snail mail, Email) with clarity and maturity.
 Especially maturity.
 Speaking from personal experience, I can say that approach is a rarity in the PHX art scene.

 When the “Hi, My name is Ryan” documentary started playing at film festivals, I received approximately 450 emails regarding my role in the movie, the majority of which supported my opinion of his talent.
 There were a few detractors, I cheerfully admit.
 Twelve, to be exact.
 Eight were incoherent, rambling, profanity laced tirades- easily dismissed, since five of those came from the same IP address.

 Three were written in a Q & A type format, to which I responded quite happily- scoring a new client in the process, I might add.
 The one remaining holdout?
 An extremely psychotic death threat.
 It is so nice to be the center of attention, even if, sadly- it does involve the boiling of bunnies.
 What was interesting (as an overview) was to see all the brave posturing, while I was attacked from a position of safely ensconced anonymity.
-You’re yelling at me from under your bed while hiding in a bunker?
-Oh yes- I’m terrified beyond all rational belief.
+You’re yelling at me from under your bed in your Mom’s garage?

 Now, when it comes to the “face to face” sort of response, I can honestly count the number of times someone has actually come up and done it on one gleaming Artbitch claw, which is odd- considering how often I hear “so and so said this about you” when I’m out and about hanging with my artistic peeps.

 One would think that these various persons could mention their collective opinion of me in a more direct fashion during one of those numerous occasions when we all bump into each other, but they never have.These people like to run their mouth a lot, but for some unknown reason they just don’t seem able to do it when I’m in proximity, which brings to mind a quote by Curtis Rufus Quintus:

 “Canis timidus vehementius latrat quam mordet.”

 That is one clearly expressed idea, if you ask me.
 Couldn’t have said it better myself.
-Completely clarifies my point of view, as far as I’m concerned.
+Completely clarifies my point of view, as far as I’m coned.
 What?
 You don’t read Latin?
 My bad.
 In English it roughly translates to: “A cowardly cur barks more fiercely than it bites.”